 Andrew Simons took the national Small Board Champion's title and £50 prize at the 17-player tournament in Cambridge, winning 6 out of 8.
 Prizes for 5 out of 8 went to Anna Griffiths, Pauline Bailey, Steve Bailey, Langdon Truscott and Peran Truscott.
 There were special prizes for juniors.

-There was a meeting of BGA Council on 14th August 2010.
+There will be a meeting of BGA Council on 28th November 2010.

 Jon Diamond did his duty as President of the BGA by winning his game in the UK's first match in the B League of the new Pandanet Go European Team Championship.
 Unfortunately Matthew Macfadyen, Will Brooks and Jonathan Chin lost their games, so that the UK lost the match 3-1 to Poland.

 The Three Peaks Tournament stayed for a second time down by the sea in Grange-over-Sands.
 48 players took part and Matthew Cocke topped the results list for a third time in a row.
 Brian Timmins was the only other player to win all 5 games.
 Alex Kent and Ben Riddell from Durham, and Adrian Abrahams from Lancaster won 4 games each.

 34 players took part in the 41st Wessex.
 It was won by Andrew Kay (4 dan Durham).
 Division 2 was won by Christian Scarff (1 dan Swindon), Division 3 by Helen Harvey (2 kyu Manchester) and Division 4 by Dick Norton (7 kyu Manchester).